007revad/Synology_created_date/README.md

 Script to show you the created year and month of your Synology NAS or expansion unit.

+Outputs the result in the language you have set it in DSM.

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_created_date/releases